-Mitt Romney Says John Bolton’s Firing Is A ‘Huge Loss’ For the Country
+Mitt Romney Says John Bolton’s Firing Is A ‘Huge Loss’ For The Country

 Bolton and Trump apparently got into a heated fight yesterday over Trump’s abandoned plan to host leaders from the Taliban at a meeting at Camp David.
 The president intended to conduct peace talks with Taliban leaders in order to make good on his campaign promise to pull troops from Afghanistan.

-The former National Security Adviser was against the meeting, as was Vice President Mike Pence, and it was eventually canceled before it could take place.
+The former national security adviser was against the meeting, as was Vice President Mike Pence, and it was eventually canceled before it could take place.
 Republicans and Democrats in Congress also expressed opposition to the meeting, which would have taken place days before the 9/11 anniversary of the terror attacks.

 Trump and John Bolton got into a heated argument Monday, according to two people familiar with what happened, over the President's plan to host Taliban leaders at Camp David.
 Follow live updates: https://t.co/uTc6MPDsVP pic.twitter.com/Ev0gXI3ZdI